vmunier/play-scalajs.g8/README.md

 ### Eclipse

 1. `$ sbt eclipse`
-2. Inside Eclipse, import the application into your Workspace with `File/Import/General/Existing project...`
+2. Inside Eclipse, `File/Import/General/Existing project...`, choose the root folder to import the projects

 ### IntelliJ

-The sbt `eclipse` command is used because it works better than the `gen-idea` command for this particular project.

-1. `$ sbt eclipse`
+1. `$ sbt idea`
-2. Inside IntelliJ, `File/Import Project...`, choose `Import project from external model` and then select `Eclipse`
+2. Inside IntelliJ, `File/Open...`, choose the root folder to import all the projects